George Ranetti: Wartime relocation and return

+In early 1915, Ranetti received from King Ferdinand I the Bene Merenti medal, first class.
+Also then, his revue Războiul la șantan ("War at the Caf'conc") was being performed at the Carol cel Mare Theater.
+It depicted the adventures of a Bukovina Jew who escapes war by moving to Bucharest, under a false Romanian identity; several political figures of the day, including Nicolae Filipescu, were mocked as secondary characters.
+At that stage of his career, Ranetti was becoming opposed to the war, and in particular to those who profited from it, making his feelings known in a 1916 "sonnet-fable".
+Romania eventually signed a pact with the Entente, entering the war in late 1916.
+Just days after, Ranetti was called on to work alongside Iorga and others at the Romanian Army's propaganda newspaper, Gazeta Ostașilor.
+Only two issues were ever published.

-Romania eventually signed a pact with the Entente, entering the war in late 1916, but the Ententist side soon appeared morally defeated.
-Following a Central Powers counteroffensive and the fall of Bucharest (during which Furnica began a long hiatus), Ranetti followed the Romanian Army on its hasty retreat, settling in Iași.
+The Ententist side soon appeared morally defeated.
+Following a Central Powers counteroffensive and the fall of Bucharest (during which Furnica began a long hiatus), Ranetti followed the army on its hasty retreat, settling in Iași.
 There, he earned an editorial position at România, the nationalist propaganda magazine, which had been created by General Prezan and Mihail Sadoveanu as a means to "sustain the morale of soldiers and civilians."
 Ranetti's contributions included an October 17 editorial, in which he asked Romanian Jews to cease speaking in German for the duration of war.
 His employment at România entitled Ranetti to "a daily purchase of two liters of wine".
 From March 1917, he and Petre Locusteanu also put out the satirical weekly Greerul ("The Cricket").
 While working there, Ranetti often returned to his earlier pseudonyms, including George Biciușcă and Kiriac Napadarjan, but also signed himself Geo and Marchizul de Kogealac ("Marquis of Cogealac").
 By then, in occupied Bucharest, some of his former colleagues were lambasting Ranetti for his political choices.
 In his Scena daily, the Theatrical Society's Herz called Ranetti "morally responsible for our misery".
 Herz suggested for Ranetti, Locusteanu, N. N. Beldiceanu and Corneliu Moldovanu to be captured and caned, "so that we may unclog their alcohol-seeped, infatuated, stupid brains."
+Allegedly, Ranetti's home in Bucharest was ransacked by the Imperial German Army.